LeYapson/Abdel_Run/README.md

 ## Gameplay

--Use the arrow keys to move Abdel left or right between lanes.
+-Use the space bar to make Abdel jump and choose between up and down lanes sometimes.

--Press the spacebar to jump over obstacles.

--Collect power-ups and bonuses to enhance your gameplay.

--Avoid obstacles and compete against the adaptive AI for the highest score.
+-Avoid obstacles and go far as possible to make the highest score